Majority Of Americans Oppose Trump Impeachment, Poll Shows

 Following the release of Special Counsel Robert Mueller’s final report, calls for the impeachment of President Donald Trump intensified.

-Mueller — who spent more than two years investigating President Donald Trump, and members of his campaign — found no evidence of a Trump-Russia conspiracy but seemingly suggested that the president may have obstructed justice, refraining from drawing a conclusion, and leaving the matter up to the United States Congress.
+Mueller — who spent more than two years investigating President Donald Trump, and members of his campaign — found no evidence of a Trump-Russia conspiracy, but seemingly suggested that the president may have obstructed justice, refraining from drawing a conclusion, and leaving the matter up to Congress.

 As previously reported by The Inquisitr, the issue appears to be dividing the Democratic Party.
 Virtually all top Democrats — including chief proponents of the Trump-Russia theory: House Intelligence Committee Chairman Adam Schiff, and House Judiciary Committee Chairman Jerry Nadler — came out against impeachment.